openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

 * improved throughput from using multiple devices at once,
 * increase in performance stability due to multiple devices sharing inference workload.

-Importantly, the process is automated and does not require you to explicitly compile the model on every device or create and balance inference requests.
+What is important, the Multi-Device mode does not change tha application logic, so it does not require you to explicitly compile the model on every device or create and balance inference requests.
+From the application point of view, this is just another plugin that handles the actual machinery.

+Note that performance increase in this mode comes from utilizing multiple devices at once.
+This means that you need to provide the devices with enough inference requests to keep them busy or you will not benefit much from using MULTI.

 ## Using the Multi-Device Mode